samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 Permissions are one of the more complicated things about managing Kubernetes clusters.
-Especially when aiming for a Devops workflow, with application engineers empowered to care for their own Kubernetes resources, you want to establish a consistent permission model up-front, as consistent mental models allow you to explain your security stance during audits, and help engineers work across multiple projects.
+Especially when aiming for a Devops workflow, with application engineers empowered to care for their own Kubernetes resources, you want to establish a consistent permission model up-front.
+Consistency means you can accurately describe your security stance for audits, and helps maintain productivity for engineers who work across multiple teams.

 Your registry, being the authoritive definition of service RBAC, can be used to power your Kubernetes RBAC and enforce that consistency.
 Looking at our